How much is the compositeness of a bound state constrained by $a$ and $r_0$? The role of the interaction range: formalism

 Let us assume that Eq.~(\ref{5_2}) has a pole at $s_R$ corresponding to a bound state in channels $1$ and $2$.
 We define the couplings of the state to the channels $1$ and $2$ as

 and we can explicitly prove that (see section 5 of ~\cite{Aceti:2014ala})

 where $P_1$, $P_2$ represent the probability to find the state in the channel $1$ and $2$.
 A general proof for many channels can be seen in ~\cite{Gamermann:2009uq,Hyodo:2013nka}.
-As shown in section 6 of \cite{Aceti:2014ala}, one can construct an effective potential for channel $1$
+As shown in section 6 of Ref.~\cite{Aceti:2014ala}, one can construct an effective potential for channel $1$

-such that $t_{11}$ and $g_1^2$ are the same in channel $1$ as a single channel with $V_{\mathrm{eff}}$ than with the two body problem, and hence $-g_1^2\frac{\partial G_1}{\partial s}$ is still the probability to the find channel $1$ in the molecular state.
+such that $T_{11}$ and $g_1^2$ are the same in channel $1$ as a single channel using $V_{\mathrm{eff}}$ than with the two channels problem, and hence $-g_1^2\frac{\partial G_1}{\partial s}$ is still the probability to the find channel $1$ in the molecular state.
 Note that the price we payed to eliminate channel $2$ is that the effective potential in channel $1$, Eq.~(\ref{6_2}) is now energy dependent because $G_2$ depends on the energy.
 Now we have with one channel

 and hence